0xmic/algorithms-and-data-structures/src/algorithms/review/complexity/README.md

 Source: [Big O Cheat Sheet](https://www.bigocheatsheet.com/)

-Below is the list of some of the most used Big O noations and their performance comparisons against different sizes of the input data.
+Below is the list of some of the most used Big O notations and their performance comparisons against different sizes of the input data.

 | Big O Notation | Computations for 10 elements | Computations for 100 elements | Computations for 1000 elements  |
 | -------------- | ---------------------------- | ----------------------------- | ------------------------------- |